Erindale/ETK-docs/ref_manual/nodes/masks/expand_selection.rst

 |INTEGER_FIELD_SINGLE| Grow

-   Amount to grow the selection, 0 is no growth.
+   Amount to grow the selection.

 Outputs
 ========